-Step 7: Hire a Nevada long-term disability lawyer.
-We can file the claim on your behalf and provide all the necessary records to the insurance company.
+Step 7: Hire a long-term disability lawyer.
+We can file the claim on your behalf and provide all the necessary records to the insurance company in Nevada.

 After filing your claim, the insurance company will review everything we sent them and perform their own investigation into the circumstances surrounding your condition.
 If they approve your application, you’ll start receiving benefits after an initial elimination period.